Fix WD My Passport Hard Drive Not Detected, But LED is Blinking

 Use a new USB cable to connect WD My Passport.
 The system might be able to detect it.

-Also change the USB port.
-A laptop has at least four and a desktop six.
+Also, change the USB port.
+A laptop has at least four and a desktop has six.
 Though WD My Passport is backwards compatible with USB 2.0 it is better to connect it with USB 3.0 ports.
-To differentiate with USB 2.0 these are blue in colour.
+To differentiate from USB 2.0 these are blue in colour.

-Also in case of a desktop the front and back ports offer a different speed.
+Also in the case of a desktop, the front and back ports offer a different speed.
 Connect to a port at the back.

 3) Change the Drive Letter

 Windows assigns a drive letter to all connected volumes.
-Changing the drive letter could be a solution to your WD My Passport hard drive not detected, but the LED is blinking.
+Changing the drive letter could be a solution to your WD My Passport hard drive not detected.

 Follow the below steps to change the drive letter of the WD My Passport hard drive: